 - the percentage of business and personal miles driven with the car for the tax year

-The employee can deduct the business use value of the car if the full value of the car lease is included in the employee’s income.
+The employee can deduct the business-use value of the car if the full value of the car lease is included in the employee’s income.
 The employee can deduct this amount as vehicle expense deductions.
 This amount would be located on Form W-2, in box 1, Wages, tips, other compensation, and box 14.

 Use Form 2106, Part II, Sections A and C to claim vehicle expenses.

 For actual costs that the employee paid, which the employer did not provide or reimburse the employee for, deduct only the business portion of these costs.
-For this deduction complete Form 2106, Part II, Sections A and C; enter the actual costs on line 23 of Section C and leave line 25 blank.
+For this deduction complete Form 2106, Part II, Sections A, and C; enter the actual costs on line 23 of Section C and leave line 25 blank.

-How can Falcon Expenses Help?
+How Falcon Expenses can help

 Falcon Expenses, a fully mobile expense reporting app for iOS, makes it easy to capture business expenses and maximize business expense deductions.
 Whether you’re an employer, employee, or self-employed, Falcon Expenses makes it seamless and easy to log and track business expenses.
 Falcon Expenses is a fully mobile expense reporting app.
 With Falcon Expenses, scan receipts, enter cash expenses, track mileage expenses and log billable hours.

-with Falcon Expenses features and their many benefits:
+with Falcon Expenses

 - How to Scan and Manage Receipts with Falcon Expenses